YottaDB/YDBDoc/ProgGuide/devcycle.rst

    $ gtmroutines=". $gtm_dist"
    $ export gtmroutines

-This specifies that YottaDB/GT.M search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable gtm_dist).
+This specifies that YottaDB search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable gtm_dist).
 The distribution directory is included in the list because it contains the percent routines.
 You will probably want the search list to contain these two items at a minimum.
 In addition, you may want to add directories of your own.

-For additional information about how YottaDB/GT.M uses the routine search list, see “$ZROutines”.
+For additional information about how YottaDB uses the routine search list, see “$ZROutines”.

 ++++++++++++++++
 Editor